-The first step to work with Raspberry Pi is to install an Operating System in it.
+The first step to working with Raspberry Pi is to install an Operating System on it.
 There are many operating systems available for Raspberry Pi like Windows 10, RISC OS, Pidora, etc..
-We are going to install a Linux based operating system named Raspbian OS.
+We are going to install a Linux-based operating system named Raspbian OS.
 In this tutorial, we are going to install an operating system on Raspberry Pi.
 To check our other projects, click here.

 Download Raspbian for Operating System on Raspberry

 Download the ISO zip file from the official website of Raspberry (click here).
 You can choose any ISO image based on your needs.
 If you are a beginner, it is suggested to choose Raspbian Buster with desktop and recommended software.
 I recommend this because it has all the accessories & software pre-installed.

 Unzip all the downloaded software.
 I recommend unzipping all the files into one folder and keeping them on the desktop.
 So, finding the files will be much easier.
 Insert the memory card into the SD card reader and insert it into your computer’s USB port.

 It is very important to format the SD card before installation.
 To do this, open the SD formatter.
 It will automatically detect your memory card.
 If not, navigate it to desire drive.
 Mine is drive E: the removable drive.

 When you press on the format, it will show you a few warnings, and then, press ok.
 After that, your SD card is ready to burn the OS.